 Through my work, I want to bring awareness to mental health and create change to the inequalities we are experiencing.
 Negative attitudes toward those living with a mental illness should be altered.
 Along with our cultural stigma, we also face discrimination, racial and ethnic minority microaggression when seeking treatment.
 We should have the help that we need in order to better our mental health.
 Overall stigma and inequalities in our community are very hurtful to our love ones who are working to recover from a mental illnesses.

-In my content, I use complementary medication bottles images, the simultaneous contrast of color and bilingual text.
-I am also currently using vibrant colors on flower designs that are used in Mexican Oaxaca designs in forms of decolonizing.
-I use mediums such as gouache on paper.
+In my content, I use complementary medication bottle images, the simultaneous contrast of color and bilingual text.
+I paint destigmatized text on a attached diptych compared to the stigmatized negative attitudes.
+I use traditional rendering to create the medicine bottles.
+I am also currently using vibrant colors on Mexican flower designs.
+I use mediums such as gouache and acrylic paint on paper.

-Ultimately, my artwork is societal, about racial justice, human rights and of Latin culture of mental health with in the U.S. I have been influenced by artists Francisco Goya, Robert De La Rocha, Yayoi Kusama, and Victoria Santa Cruz.
+Ultimately, my artwork is societal, historical, about racial justice, and of Latin culture of mental health with in the U.S. I have been influenced by artists Francisco Goya, Robert De La Rocha, Yayoi Kusama, and Victoria Santa Cruz.